 Recent research has also shown the huge impact problems with mental health can have on quality of life, relationships and academic progress.
 Consequently, the DfE has stated that 'in order to help children succeed; schools have a role to play in supporting them to be resilient and mentally healthy'.
+This has even more resonance now as the school endeavours to nurture, support and build resilience in all its members as a response to the impact of the Covid 19 pandemic on wellbeing.

-The Mead Infant and Nursery School also recognises that staff are the school's most important resource and are valued, supported and encouraged to develop personally and professionally within a caring, purposeful learning community.
+The Mead Infant and Nursery School recognises that staff are the school's most important resource and are valued, supported and encouraged to develop personally and professionally within a caring, purposeful learning community.
 The school recognises that there is a direct correlation between the wellbeing of staff and the wellbeing of pupils, and that the culture and ethos of a school are determined by the extent to which staff work towards a shared vision.
 This is why the school has the following aims: